ppau/ppau-graphics/wsgi/README.md

 This folder contains a WSGI application intended for use with uWSGI (`ppaugraphics.py`), and corresponding configuration files.

 The script assumes the presence of a copy of this repository in the static website serve path `/var/www/SITE_NAME.tld/html/FOO`, such that
 - `https://SITE_NAME.tld/FOO/index.html` is where the requests come from
+  - (i.e. `create-index.py`'s `--site-root` is `https://SITE_NAME.tld/FOO`)
 - `/var/www/SITE_NAME.tld/html/FOO/Artwork` is the artwork source directory,
 - `/var/www/SITE_NAME.tld/html/FOO/MANIFEST.json` is the manifest, and
 - `/var/www/SITE_NAME.tld/html/FOO/auth_tag.txt` is the auth tag

 ## Setup (for recent Debian/Ubuntu)

+Install the server-specific packages (or perhaps ensure they're installed):
-Ensure the existence of all needed packages (note that PyPDF2 is used here, rather than pdfunite as in the main script):
+(note that PyPDF2 is used here, rather than pdfunite as in the main script):

     sudo apt-get install nginx uwsgi python3-pypdf2